fanoframework/fanoframework.github.io/error-handler/index.md

 Fano Framework comes with several `IErrorHandler` implementation.

+- `TFancyErrorHandler`, default basic error handler that output error in themed HTML.
+You use this mostly for development purpose as it displays verbose error information.
 - `TErrorHandler`, basic error handler that output error in plain HTML.
 You use this mostly for development purpose as it displays verbose error information.
 - `TAjaxErrorHandler`, error handler that output error informations as JSON.
 - `TNullErrorHandler`, error handler that output nothing except HTTP error.